Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: ISAC Signal Processing over Unlicensed Spectrum Bands

 The improved velocity estimation algorithm is given in \hyperref[tab2]{Algorithm 2}.

-When the input $\mathbf{y}_m$ or $\mathbf{k}_{n'}$ is a vector without zero elements, such as the first row vector under scenario 1.
-In this case, there is no deterioration of sidelobes due to the zero elements.
-However, using the FISTA can achieve the effect of noise reduction, and the noise reduction can also improve PSR \cite{9605181}.
+When the input $\mathbf{y}_m$ or $\mathbf{k}_{n'}$ is a vector without zero elements, such as the first row vector under scenario 1, there is no deterioration of sidelobes due to the zero elements.
+However, using the FISTA can achieve the effect of noise reduction, and the noise reduction can also improve PSLR \cite{9605181}.